 Cooperative manoeuvre coordination: VC supports collaboration between vehicles to improve safety and efficiency.
 Such collaboration includes platooning and intersection movement coordination for vehicles with ADS features (and possibly DCAS features).

-VC can assist vehicles with ADS features (and possibly DCAS features) to safely and reliably complete challenging manoeuvres, such as lane changing, merging into crowded lanes, and handling four-way stops.
+VC could assist vehicles with ADS features (and possibly DCAS features) to safely and reliably complete challenging manoeuvres, such as lane changing, merging into crowded lanes, and handling four-way stops.

 Also, see the Collision warning and avoidance use case above.

 Remote interaction: VC makes it possible for out-of-vehicle humans and equipment to interact with vehicles with ADS features without a fallback user.
-Such interaction can include remote supervision, sending instructions to the vehicle with ADS features without a fallback user.
+Such interaction could include remote supervision of, sending instructions to, and supporting on-site traffic authorities interaction with vehicles with ADS features without a fallback user.

-When approaching their ODD limits, vehicles with ADS features without a fallback user can indicate this condition, enabling remote human control or possibility even automated guidance from a road transport infrastructure component.
+When approaching their ODD limits, vehicles with ADS features without a fallback user could indicate this condition, enabling remote human control or possibility even automated guidance from a road transport infrastructure component.

 Remote driving: VC makes it possible for an authorized person outside a suitably equipped vehicle to remotely control it and perform driving manoeuvres.